My first collection of travel tales, Can’t Get Here from There: Fifty Tales of Travel, is now available on Amazon:

 Canada – July 2008

 Many years ago, I felt a call to Alaska.
 Unfortunately, lack of money and time left it just a calling.
 A few years later I contemplated applying for a teaching position there as it would give me an excuse to go north for the interview.
-So, when I was given the opportunity to go on an Alaskan glacier cruise, I jumped at it.
+I didn’t apply, so when I was given the opportunity to go on an Alaskan glacier cruise a little later, I jumped at it.
 While I’d never considered a cruise before, I figured I’d get to sign up for some semi-adventurous shore excursions.
 Semi-adventurous as I’ve only just recovered from an ankle injury that saw me using a cane for six-months and I don’t want to push my luck.

 We’ve been in a small convoy of about six vehicles with our guide, Mopps, in the lead Jeep conveying information to us between stops through a radio system.
 Just before the off-roading begins, we stop at a convenience store that offers a do-it-yourself passport stamp, which some of us indulge in.
 It’s an unofficial stamp but so is the one I received at Machu Picchu (and many more I will collect in the future).
 We then get ready to start our off-roading.
 The last time I was in a Jeep with four-wheel drive engaged was when I used to live in the mountains and bought a Jeep for the commute up and down.

 The off-roading portion of the outing isn’t going off-road to see a site, but rather a rough area beside the store that is more like a test track.
 Not exactly what I was expecting, but it’s fun nonetheless.
 As I’m not alone, I do take it a little slower than I usually would.
-After about thirty minutes, we start the drive back to Skagway.
+After about thirty minutes of ups and downs and side to sides, we start the drive back to Skagway.

 Once back in Skagway, I decide to walk into town for lunch.
 Mopps recommends a place and tells me to look up a pretty bartender there with a tattoo on her arm named Kat, so I do.